ErwanEL-gatsby-projects/books/content/blog/article-test/index.md

 17 Switch teams and playbooks

-> _italicized text_ “A man wrapped up in himself makes a very small bundle” -Benjamin Franklin.
+> “_A man wrapped up in himself makes a very small bundle_” -Benjamin Franklin.

 The fastlane roadmap: The playbook for wealth